MicrochipTech/AzureDemo_ATSAME54-XPRO/README.md

     <img src=".//media/Picture8.png" />

-- For the primary certificate, click folder icon and select the `device_cert.pem` file created earlier.
-If the Save button is not enabled, upload the same `device_cert.pem` file for the secondary certificate.
-The ATECC608 only has one certificate stored in it, but this workaround allows uploading the ATECC608B’s certificate to IoT Central.
-Note the ID scope for your application above (hat will be used in the next step).
+- For the primary certificate, click the folder icon and browse to the `device_cert.pem` file created earlier.
+If the `Save` button is not enabled, upload the same `device_cert.pem` file for the secondary certificate.
+The ATECC608B only has one certificate stored in it, but this workaround allows uploading the ATECC608B’s certificate to IoT Central.
+Note the ID scope for your application above (that will be used in the next step).

 ### 7. Update the ID Scope in the Project

 - The final step is to update the `ID_SCOPE` definition in `sample_config.h` to match the ID scope from the connect screen above.
-Rebuild and program the SAME54 Xplained Demo Board.
-Run the demonstration.
-You should see serial output showing a successful connection, followed by telemetry sending to IoT Central.
+Rebuild the project and program the SAME54 Xplained Demo Board.
+After the board has been reset, you should see serial output showing a successful connection, followed by telemetry sending to IoT Central.

     <img src=".//media/Picture9a.png" />